BerendKemper/emperjs/README.md

     <h2>Class: <code>Request</code></h2>
     <ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_class_http_incomingmessage">http.IncomingMessage</a></li></ul>
     <div>
         This object is created internally by the server.
 It is passed as the first parameter to any endpoint's function.
 It may be used to access response status, headers and data.
-The class Request can be read from the static property App.IncomingMessage.
+The class Request can be read from the static property Server.IncomingMessage.
 It can be also be overwritten as long as the value is a class that was extended from Request.
     </div>
 </div>